zhiyaol/deltakit/docs/guide/simulation.md

 ## 1. Simulation of Measurements

 Decoding a quantum error correction experiment requires measurement data.
 This can either be data simulated on a classical computer or data obtained from a QPU.
-If you have already run a quantum error correction experiment, either on hardware or in simulation, you may have measurement results in one of the formats.
+If you have already run a quantum error correction experiment, you may have measurement results in one of the formats.
 Otherwise, you can use Deltakit and Stim to generate simulated measurement data, as described on this page.

 You should prepare a quantum circuit that you want to simulate.
 You can generate one by following the instructions of this documentation.
 Or you may write circuits following the Stim circuit format.

 ### 1.1.
 Stim Circuit Simulation